We no longer test action cameras. For more CHOICE recommendations, check out our top 50 product reviews.

 Action cameras won't deliver better video than a top-performing video camera, or take still photos that come close to those shot with the best digital cameras available today.
 But remember, action cameras are built for durability and, when combined with the accessories to mount the camera to pretty much anything, they can be used in ways a regular camera can't be – or at the very least, really shouldn't!

 And although they won't give you the best quality, they can still capture videos and stills good enough for most personal use.

-Overall, action cameras have a long way to go in the ease-of-use department although the ability to use your smartphone as a preview screen has helped improve the situation.
+Overall, action cameras still have some way to go in the ease-of-use department although the ability to use your smartphone as a preview screen has helped improve the situation.
 In our test of action cameras, we found that even the best-performing models have relatively poor usability out of the box.
 Models that offer smartphone apps that act as both a remote control for the camera, and a remote monitor will make the experience much more pleasurable.
 These apps are more user-friendly than most on-camera controls and allow you to not only view your shot before recording but also operate the controls remotely.

 Your phone will need to be taken out of harm's way if you're planning on being an extreme action hero yourself, obviously, but you'll still be able to set up everything on the camera through the app before packing it safely away.